Faylixe/jammy/index.md

 ## What is Jammy ?

-Jammy is a set of eclipse plugin for managing Google Code Jam development.
+Jammy is a set of [Eclipse](https://eclipse.org) plugin for managing [Google Code Jam](https://code.google.com/codejam) development.
 It supports following features :

 * UI through a dedicated perpective including
    * Problem description, analysis